FAQs about Our Admission process,

 Our favorite answer to this question is a counter-question – “Enough for what?”

-So, 2/3 days in a week is enough to learn, it is not enough practice.
+So, 2/3 days in a week is enough to ‘learn’, but you can certainly do a lot more ‘practice’.